Menu

 • 1/3 cup (43 g) parsley

-• Hog casings for stuffing
+• Hog casings, as needed for stuffing

 Directions

-4. Roast for 15 - 20 minutes at 450°F (230°C), pan fry on medium heat 20-25 minutes, or poach in shallow pan with simmering water 20-25 minutes.
+5. Roast sausages in oven 15–20 minutes at 450°F (230°C), pan-fry over medium heat 20–25 minutes, or poach in a shallow pan with simmering water for 20–25 minutes.

 Notes